A large stock pot filled with onions and other curry broth ingredients.

 Step 4: Blend

-Use a stick blender to blend curry broth until completely smooth.
-Reduce heat to lowest setting and allow curry broth to simmer for a further 30 minutes, stirring occasionally until broth becomes thick and toffee-like and oil begins to separate.
-Keep broth almost fully covered with a lid during this stage of cooking and be cautious.
-As the broth thickens it will begin to spit and splutter.
+Use a stick blender to blend the broth until it’s completely smooth.
+Reduce the heat to the lowest it will go and let the curry broth simmer for another half hour or so, stirring it now and again until it becomes thick and toffee-like and you can see the oil separating.
+Keep the pot almost fully covered with a lid at this point and be careful – the broth will spatter at you!

 Cooked Indian restaurant style curry broth in a large stock pot.